A Holistic Nurse’s Guide to Creating a Healing Space at Home

 A quiet way of caring for someone through illness

-There are moments in life when we are asked to step into something we never prepared for, and yet somehow, we are ready.
+There are moments in life when we are asked to step into something we never prepared for, and yet somehow, we are willing.

 Since that time, he has experienced many illnesses, and I have continued to care for him at home in different seasons of need.